+It's easy to see why people have been taking family holidays to this spot for years.
 Stay in Woolacombe for convenience and you need not leave town until it’s time to go back to reality.
 We have some excellent places to stay in town for you to choose from for your Woolacombe holiday.

 The food and drink:

 At the fine dining end of the ‘food and drink’ scale, Noel Corston’s [email protected].
 Open for the spring and summer months, there’s one sitting per evening for 10 lucky diners, so booking is essential.
 Do not miss out under any circumstances.

 For lunch or dinner with a view across the ocean, try The Boardwalk Bar & Restaurant.
 The menu boasts a solid list of surf and turf appetite annihilators and a decent wines list.
 The Red Barn is a popular choice of an evening for those with a penchant for BBQ.
 The best-kept secret in town is the Barricane Beach Café with its legendary curries.
 Pick a low-tide, sunny evening and it’s an affordable paradise treat, an unforgettable choice that will keep you running back for more.